afiqahelina04/NEIGHBOURHOOD_LIBRARY_MOBILE_APP/README.md

-Absolutely — here’s a **ready-to-copy section for your README.md**, including the note that your app only works on Android:

----

 ## 📱 Neighbourhood Library Mobile App

 This is the final Flutter project for my FYP, featuring a Neighbourhood Library app that allows users to share and borrow books with each other.
 The app is integrated with Firebase for authentication, data storage, and messaging.